 It turned out that the New York Times didn’t print much of anything about that championship run, not the way it did for the Lakers.
 So that night, after I printed out the photographs of DeLisha cradling the basketball as confetti fell all over her at the Staples Center, I wrote out my longest diary entry.

 I have been writing about the WNBA ever since: Lisa’s dunk, Ticha’s no-look behind-the-back passes, Becky’s floaters, Sue Bird and the perfect season she chased with the Huskies.
-Basketball was an art form when Sue was on the floor.
-In and around 16 years of age, I wrote it all down—scared, just in case they all got lost to that black hole where women’s stories go to die in our human history of Great Men.
+In and around 16 years of age, I wrote it all down—a little terrified that all of that beautiful basketball would get lost to that black hole where women’s stories go to die in our human history of Great Men.

 Julie Foudy said a long time ago that if people got to watch the US women’s soccer team play, they would fall in love with them.
 She was right.
 The Women’s World Cup swept through our nation in the summer of 1999.
 Now, every four years, we get a chance to feel what every American is entitled to every day: acceptance, thrill, and jerseys, posters and beanie hats of their favorite sports teams.
 And every four years for the past 18 years, the media is shocked again and again that soccer can unite our nation.
 Excuse me, women’s soccer.